GabyAM/odin-blog-api/README.md

 ## Introduction
 This API was designed to be used easily in a complete blog application, with regular users and admin actions.

+## Demo
+You can check the live preview of the API [here](https://theblogapi.onrender.com) \
+It may take a few seconds to start running since Render (the host) puts services to sleep when inactive

 ## Tech Stack

 Node, Express, MongoDB, Mongoose, Supabase.